Lux Capital

 Series A in 2016

-Rigetti Computing is a full-stack quantum computing company that designs and manufactures quantum-integrated circuits, deploying them in low-temperature environments.
-The company develops proprietary control systems to execute quantum logic operations and has created software to integrate its quantum systems with existing cloud infrastructure.
-Rigetti's innovations include the industry's first multi-chip quantum processor, which enables scalability in quantum computing systems.
-The company focuses on practical applications of quantum computing, particularly in computational chemistry and machine learning, and offers the Forest platform, a comprehensive programming and execution environment for quantum and classical computing.
-Most of its revenue is generated from the United States.
+Rigetti Computing is a full-stack quantum computing company that designs, manufactures, and deploys quantum integrated circuits in low-temperature environments.
+It develops control systems for quantum logic operations and software to integrate its systems into existing cloud infrastructure.
+The company focuses on near-term applications in computational chemistry and machine learning, offering the world's first full-stack programming and execution environment for quantum/classical computing.

 Seed Round in 2015